 Privileged Password Management 101: What exactly is PPM?

-Passwords remain one of the top challenges and causes of cyber fatigue for employees.
-As we move more of our business and lives online this means the number of credentials needed to protect our identities continues to grow.
+Passwords are one of the top challenges and causes of cyber fatigue for employees.
+As we move more of our business and lives online the number of credentials needed to protect our identities continues to grow.
 Unfortunately, a single password is sometimes the only security control preventing cybercriminals from gaining access to our sensitive information.
 To protect our organizations and our users, we need to help empower employees by enabling and rewarding them with password security that is usable and works in the background.

 Many organizations are experiencing digital transformation and cloud migration.
 That means the traditional cybersecurity perimeter no longer applies.
 Identity management is the new perimeter and access is the new security.
 Passwords are critical to the protection of our digital assets.

-Is there a difference between a password and a privileged password?
+What's the difference between a password and a privileged password?

 I am often asked to clarify the difference between a password, a passphrase, a privileged password, and a Secret.
 In brief, these security controls are simply all types of secrets.
 And anything typically placed before ‘password’, such as ‘privileged’, ‘user’, or ‘application’ is what the password is being used to protect.

 So, let’s get back to basics with Privileged Password Management 101

 A password is also commonly known as a Secret, a passphrase, or if only numeric—a PIN.
 A memorized secret authenticator is a secret value intended to be chosen and memorized by the user.
 Memorized secrets need to be sufficiently complex and secret to ensure that an attacker will not be able to guess or otherwise discover the correct secret value.
 A memorized secret is something you know personally as a user.

 Please, use 2-Factor Authentication (2FA) or Multi-Factor Authentication (MFA)